 This is just conjecture by your humble servant, but the fact thatnearly all writing and much artwork in many Asian countries during recorded history relied heavily on brushes and sumi ink, the black carbon reside of burnt pine sap, may be the reason the inkpot became the standard tool for marking straight (and sometimes intentionally curved) lines.

 The sumitsubo works on various surfaces including wood, stone, concrete, gypsum board, and other construction materials.
 It is not unique to Japan, but is found in one form or another throughout Asia.
 It is an essential tool for carpenters.

-A thin line travels through holes at each end of a “pond” filled with absorbent silk or cotton waste soaked with ink, and then spools around a wheel or reel.
-As the line is let out it soaks up ink from the pond.
+A thin line spooled around a reel attached to the sumitsubo passes through holes at each end of a “pond” or inkwell filled with absorbent silk or cotton waste soaked with ink.
+As the line is let out, and with encouraging pressure applied by the user, it soaks up ink from the inkwell.

 To use the sumitsubo, the workman stretches the damp inkline over the surface of the object to be marked, secures it in the desired position at the far end using a pin, weight, or helper, reels out and stretches the line, picks up the line with his fingers and releases it snapping an inkline.
 There are other more subtle actions that the user must perform at the same time, but this is the essence.

 Depending on the user’s skill and the available line, a perfectly straight line can be marked on a flat, level surface to many meters in length.